phillipgessert/phillipgessert.github.io/pricing.md

 No additional fees will apply for corrections of formatting errors on my part.

 - Rush service: $50 per 100,000 words.
-- Content edits: $1 per edit*.
+- Content edits: $1 per edit [^1].
 - Images (provided by client): $20 per 10 images.
 - Images (created or sourced by me): Contact for quote.
 - Tables and Lists: $20 per 10.

-*Your first ten edits are free.
+[^1]: Your first ten edits are free.
 A $25 secondary project fee applies for edits needed after delivery.